pwnesec/pwnesec/README.md

 ----------------------------------------------------------------

 👋 Hi everyone!
-I’m currently working in the sector of Cyber Security mainly as a Bounty Hunter and Penetration Tester, performing Web/Mob/Network Application security assessments.
+My name i Arham Khan.
+I'm currently working in the cyber security sector mainly as a bounty hunter and penetration tester, performing web/mobile application security ans network secureity assessments.
+Certified Ethical Hacker having almost 4 years of experience and understanding of cyber security disciplines.
+Passionate about working in cross-section of fields

 ----------------------------------------------------------------